The Russia Investigations: D.C. Braces For More From Mueller; Ripple Effects Widen

 Washington Post/ABC poll: Most Americans support Mueller probe

-About 58 percent of Americans surveyed by the Washington Post and ABC said they approved of special counsel Mueller and his investigation, the news organizations reported on Thursday.
+About 58 percent of Americans surveyed by The Washington Post and ABC said they approved of special counsel Mueller and his investigation, the news organizations reported on Thursday.
 Fewer than 4 in 10 in the poll said they thought Trump was cooperating with the DOJ probe.

 Meaning what?
 But the impressions, as ever, largely depend on the partisan filter through which Americans now view events: Republicans were much less likely to approve of Mueller than independents or Democrats. "[Seventy-eight] percent of Democrats and 56 percent of independents [approve] of the way Mueller is handling the investigation, compared with 38 percent of Republicans," the Post reported.